Introductory course on $\ell$-adic sheaves and their ramification theory on curves: Grothendieck-Ogg-Shafarevich in higher dimensions following Kato-Saito

 Now let $U$ be a smooth connected $k$-scheme and denote by $\bar{\eta}\to U$ a geometric point over the generic point of $U$.
 Assume that we have a dominant open embedding $j:U\inj X$ into a smooth $k$-scheme such that the complement $X\setminus U$ with its reduced structure is a strict normal crossings divisor $D=\cup_i D_i$.
-Denote the generic points of $D$ by $\xi_i\in D_i$ and by $G_{\xi_i}$ the decomposition subgroups at $\xi_i$ of the absolute Galois group of $k(X)$ (well defined up to conjugation).
+Denote the generic points of $D$ by $\xi_i\in D_i$ and by $G_{\xi_i}$ the decomposition subgroups at $\xi_i$ of the absolute Galois group of $k(X)$ (well-defined up to conjugation).
 Let $\sF$ be a free lisse $A$-sheaf on $U$.
-Abbes and Saito define in \cite[Def.~8.10, (ii)]{AbbesSaito11} the {\em (log) conductor of $\sF$ relative to $X$} to be the rational effective divisor supported in $D$
+Define the \emph{logarithmic Swan conductor of $\mathcal{F}$ with respect to $X$ as}